 After this, remember to spray the unit down with a window AC unit cleaning solution.
 This will help prevent mold and mildew from growing inside the unit.
 Finally, plug the unit back in and turn it on to make sure it is still working properly.

 Cleaning a window air conditioner unit is not difficult, but it is essential to do regularly.
 By following these simple steps, you can ensure that your unit is clean and running correctly.
 If you have any questions or concerns, consult a professional AC company.
-At Travis Crawford, we offer AC installation, repair, and maintenance as well as geothermal heating, water heater and gas line services to Charlotte, NC and the surrounding areas.
+At Travis Crawford, we offer AC installation, repair, and maintenance as well as water heater services to Charlotte, NC and the surrounding areas.
 Contact us today!

 “Service tech prompt.
 Identified problem quickly.
 Apparently a big stick slipped and fell in the fan.
 The goodbar was removed.
 Good.
 Kind.”

 “Fantastic company!
 Customer service is top notch.
 Don’t use any other company for your heating and cooling needs”

 “I’m actually a competitor of TC but I know them well.
 They good people with a great owner, great employees, and an all around great company.”